GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The most amazing achievement of the computer software industry is its continuing cancellation of the steady and staggering gains made by the computer hardware industry.
+> ### All of our exalted technological progress, civilization for that matter, is comparable to an axe in the hand of a pathological criminal.
 >
-> ~ *Henry Petroski*
+> ~ *Albert Einstein*

 ---
 ## 🏎 Quick Facts